 It is necessary to budget carefully to find out what the event needs in terms of funding.
 As your event develops, so too, will your financial liabilities.
-You will have unforeseen costs, which you have not planned for in advance.
+You will have unforeseen costs and other costs, which you have not planned for in advance.
 Please ensure that you monitor expenditure and sources of income very closely and report on finance at every organising committee meeting.

 It would be recommended that budget planning should involve the use of an Excel spreadsheet.
 It is a simple process to list all items of expenditure and estimate items of income.
 A balance figure can be achieved.
-However it would be imperative that through regular planning meetings and when costs are agreed and determined that your finance record is accurately updated.
+However, it would be imperative that through regular planning meetings and when costs are agreed and determined that finance is accurately updated.
 It would be good practice to have a 'footer to the bottom of any financial document which would be set-up to automatically update time and date of work on the document.
 Please also note the name of the person, who has updated this.

 Attached in Appendix C is a typical budget sheet, which lists some areas of expenditure and income for a community festival.
+This example does indicate that your event has taken a loss.
+Beware and please keep a close eye on your finances!